Camilo Pessanha: Life in Macau

 In August 1893, lured by the mysteries of the Orient, Pessanha applied for a position as philosophy teacher in the newly established gymnasium of Macau, then a Portuguese colony in distant China.
 He was appointed on 18 December, along with Wenceslau de Moraes, among others.
-On 19 February 1894 he sailed to Macau where he docked on 10 April.
+On 19 February 1894, he sailed to Macau; he docked in the region on 10 April.

-In 1895 he bought a Chinese concubine from a broker.
+In 1895, he bought a Chinese concubine from a broker.
 Her name was Lei Ngoi Long and brought with her Ngun-Jen, her daughter.
 A year later, on 21 November, his son João Manuel would born.
 The local Portuguese conservative community was shocked by this overt relationship, but Pessanha was disdainfully indifferent to them.

 Throughout the years, Pessanha would return for short stays in Portugal, due to failing health.
-During one of his stays he would have met Fernando Pessoa, an ardent admirer of Pessanha's poetry, influencing his work between 1909-1911 - his Paulismo phase.
+During one of his stays he would have met Fernando Pessoa, an ardent admirer of Pessanha's poetry, influencing his work between 1909 and 1911; this was his Paulismo phase.

 In spite of being thought of as an eccentric, over the years he became a central figure in the cultural, political and civic world of Macau.
-He was a respected teacher (of Philosophy, History, Geography, Portuguese Literature, Law), attorney and judge, and he was an adviser to the several governors of the city.
-In 1900 he was nominated public defender, and later judge.
+He was a respected teacher (of philosophy, history, geography, Portuguese literature, law), attorney and judge, and he was an adviser to the several governors of the city.
+In 1900, he was nominated public defender; he later became judge.
 To pass his time, besides composing poetry, he immersed himself in the local culture, collected Chinese art and became a respected China authority in the colony.

 Pessanha died on 1 March 1926 of tuberculosis, aggravated by his chronic opium addiction.
+He is buried at the São Miguel Arcanjo Cemetery in Macau.